Kileak/CTF/2017/codegate/pwn/hunting/readme.md

                 return
 ```

-Race conditions aren't always that predictable, but after two or three tries, the script resulted in a "boss kill", after which the binary rewarded us with another flag:
+Race conditions aren't always very predictable, but after two or three tries, the script resulted in a "boss kill", which rewarded us with another flag:

 ```bash